s-fereidooni/CSE151A_matchmaker/README.md

 sns.pairplot(self_perception)
 ```

 ## Preprocessing

-It was decided that the relevant data is the difference between preferences of two people.
-This means that we need to drop all irrelevant columns.
-After dropping, the range values were represented as string values, so these values need to be encoded to represent actual integer values by taking the average value of each range and replacing and reassigning the outputted integer value to the corresponding range.
+It was decided that the relevant data is the difference between preferences of two people, so we dropped all irrelevant columns.
+After dropping, the range values were represented as string values, so these values were encoded to represent actual integer values by taking the average value of each range and replacing and reassigning the outputted integer value to the corresponding range.

 Below is a code snippet showcasing the dropping of non-difference columns:
 ```